syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 ## Appearance

 `SfDataGrid` allows to customize the appearance of the freeze pane through [SfDataGridTheme.SfDataGridThemeData](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData-class.html) property.
+The frozen line will be shown only the `SfDataGridThemeData.frozenPaneElevation` property to 0.

 The freeze pane line and freeze pane width can be changed by [frozenPaneLineColor](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/frozenPaneLineColor.html) and [frozenPaneLineWidth](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/frozenPaneLineWidth.html).